Vietnam Product Sourcing: A Step-by-Step Guide

 One of the most challenging steps in Vietnam product sourcing is factory selection.
 Vietnam has thousands of workshops and factories, but not all of them are suitable for every project.

 Knowing how to find manufacturers requires both analytical and practical evaluation.
-In our Vietnam sourcing projects, we follow a structured process to filter and confirm suitable suppliers.
+Here’s the structured screening process we use for vietnam sourcing:

 First of all, we need to understand what a factory truly does.
 There are numerous process technologies included in making a product.
 Manufacturers within the same product category may seem similar on paper, but in reality, their core strengths and skills can be quite different.